tesseract-ocr/tessdoc/AddOns.md

-# External tools, wrappers and training projects for Tesseract.
+# External tools, wrappers and training projects for Tesseract

 ## Tesseract box editors and training tools